Brendalaime/om621_assignments/README.md

 ---

-*If you’re reviewing this repo, start with the video, skim the plots, and then open the combined notebook for details.
-Feedback is always welcome.*
+*If you’re reviewing this repo, start with the video, skim the plots, and then open the combined notebook for details.*